Patani (historical region): Secessionist movements in Patani

 While on trial, the court provided many descriptions of the alleged activities that Haji Sulong had carried out to incite unrest amongst the people.
 This include accusations that he held meetings which invoked "arousing rebellious feelings among the people almost to the point of creating unrest in the kingdom".
 According to Thanet, the most serious accusation was that he incited the people to seek for self-government with the intention of inviting Tengku Mahmood Mahyideen, who was the son of the last raja of Pattani, to preside as leader over the four southern provinces.
 On top of this, the prosecution also stated that Haji Sulong had recommended that Islamic law be implemented and if the government did not comply to the said demands, Haji Sulong would then urge the Malay population to make their complaints heard until the government did something about it.
 Haji Sulong was convicted and spent time in jail until 1952 and after his release, he was ordered by the government to give up his public activities and subject himself to checks by the police on demand.
 The prosecutor in that trial wanted to press for a heavier sentence, citing evidence that Haji Sulong was planning something bigger to the scale of a rebellion.
 Originally as a result of the state's prosecution citing these evidences, the sentence had been longer but due to the willingness of Haji Sulong to co-operate in the investigations, the court reduced the sentence to four years and eight months.
 In 1954, Haji Sulong, his eldest son Ahmad and some of his associates were told to report to a police station at Songkhla.
 Upon leaving to report to the station, they were never seen or heard from again.
 After his disappearance, his family inquired about his whereabouts but never got any answers.
 In 1957, his son Ameen Tokmina ran for parliament in the elections in the hope that a position in the government could help him look for more information.

 Today, the goals and ideas of Haji Sulong Tokmina are still carried on by minor resistance groups interested in creating an Islamic republic.
 After the war, though, British and Thai policies essentially removed the possibility of an independent republic in Pattani.
-The British originally had the intention to deliver on their promise to the anti-Japanese Malay leaders in South Thailand that they would either create an independent territory out of the Malay-based southern Thai states or incorporate them in British Malaya as a punishment of Thailand for aiding the Japanese conquest of Malaya and profiting from it.
+The British originally had the intention to deliver on their promise to the anti-Japanese Malay leaders in Southern Thailand that they would either create an independent territory out of the Malay-based southern Thai states or incorporate them in British Malaya as a punishment of Thailand for aiding the Japanese conquest of Malaya and profiting from it.
 However, they were dissuaded by the USA who needed Thai rice to feed the war-ravaged region and Thai friendship to face up to the possibility of China's fall to the Chinese communist army.